At NC State, we wield data as a force for good.

 — Terri Lomax, vice chancellor for research, innovation and economic development

 NC State supplies data to support industry and government.
-Sometimes that support is literal: At the Constructed Facilities Laboratory, researchers test how infrastructure will stand up to extreme temperatures, earthquakes or two million pounds of force.
+Sometimes that support is literal: At the Constructed Facilities Laboratory, researchers test how infrastructure will stand up to extreme temperatures, earthquakes or 2 million pounds of force.
 Clients from around the globe send materials here to undergo testing that will determine whether they’re ready for the real world.

 Preparation for the future is an NC State specialty.
 As earth’s growing population and changing climate put our food supply in jeopardy, we’re working to predict how crops will cope.
 Computer scientists are joining plant geneticists to speed up the modeling process and ensure humanity will have enough to eat.